NOTE:

 album, School Is

-A Drag,
+A Drag, leans

-leans even more
+even more strongly in

-Boys direction, with
+direction, with the

-of falsetto vocals,
+addition of falsetto

-and several songs all
+vocals, and several

-patterned after the
+after the rah-rah

 attitude of "Be True